 The Organization receives a significant portion of its funding from various governmental agencies to assist with program expenses and operating costs.
-These grants and contracts have been expended in accordance with the respective terms contained in the agreements, and are subject to possible final audit determination by certain governmental agencies.
-In the opinion of management, the results of such audits, if any, will not have a material effect on the consolidating financial position of the Organization as of September 30, 2020 and 2019, or on the changes in their net assets for the years then ended.
+These grants and contracts have been expended in accordance with the respective terms contained in the agreements and are subject to possible final audit determination by certain governmental agencies.
+In the opinion of management, the results of such audits, if any, will not have a material effect on the consolidating financial position of the Organization as of September 30, 2021 and 2020, or on the changes in their net assets for the years then ended.

 Note 15.
-Advances to Affiliate
+Investment in Affiliate

 In the year ended September 30, 2017, Spectrum Youth and Family Services, Inc. created a subsidiary entity, Spectrum Works, L3C, for the purpose of vocational training as an auto detailing social enterprise.
-Spectrum Youth and Family Services, Inc. had outstanding advances of \$558,564 and \$403,503 to Spectrum Works, L3C at September 30, 2020 and 2019, respectively.
+Spectrum Youth and Family Services, Inc. had a cumulative net investment in Spectrum Works, L3C of \$659,035 and \$558,564 to Spectrum Works, L3C at September 30, 2021 and 2020, respectively.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS September 30, 2020 and 2019
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS September 30, 2021 and 2020